DEFRA/fcp-dal-api-postdeployment-test/README.md

 3. Test reports should be published to S3 using the script in `./bin/publish-tests.sh`

+## Notes on test implementation

+The key parts to this suite are as follows:

+- package.json - contains the npm commands to start the tests
+- runner.mjs - used to configure the tests to run and report correctly
+- test/data - this contains folders for each of the CDP environments with data files specifically for that environment
+- test/helpers - contains code for making calls, reading data and getting queries
+- test/specs - the tests themselves

+### Switching environments

+In CDP an ENVIRONMENT variable is set.This variable is used to (a) set the correct URL in apicall.js and (b) set the correct data set in getdata.js

+### Authentication

+In certain environments an authentication token is required, this is created and stored in entrypoint.sh.
+It is then referenced in apicall.js

 ## Running on GitHub

+THE FOLLOWING IS TEMPLATE TEXT, WE HAVE NOT YET IMPLEMENTED GITHUB WORKFLOW RUNNING.

 Alternatively you can run the test suite as a GitHub workflow.
 Test runs on GitHub are not able to connect to the CDP Test environments.
 Instead, they run the tests agains a version of the services running in docker.